AlphaYeti/homebridge-linux-temperature-fwp/README.md

 # homebridge-linux-temperature-fwp

-A homebridge temperature sensor for FWP Linux temperatures.
+A homebridge temperature sensor for Firewalla Purple Linux temperatures.
 Based on the fork by Chris Jones at https://github.com/cmsj/homebridge-linux-temperature Based on the fork by Peter Harry at https://github.com/GreyPeter/homebridge-pi-lm75 Based on origial code by Mark Webb-Johnson <mark@webb-johnson.net>.